Reduce, Reuse, Recycle

 When we started Chowgirls in 2004, we noticed there weren’t any organic caterers in the Twin Cities.
 Our decision to use organic ingredients not only made us stand out — it set us on a pathway to sustainability.

 As we’ve grown, so has our commitment to environment and community.
 We started working with local farmers, like Larry Schultz, Hope Creamery, and Thousand Hills, in 2006.
 A couple years later, we participated in a pilot program with Eureka Recycling to bring commercial compost services into local restaurants, pioneering a trend that’s now commonplace in homes and businesses.
-Over the years, we’ve partnered to find new ways to reduce waste, including plastic film recycling through Merrick and a food rescue program with Second Harvest Heartland that paved the way for Minnesota Central Kitchen.
+Over the years, we’ve partnered to find new ways to reduce waste, including plastic film recycling through Merrick and a food rescue program with Second Harvest Heartland that paved the way for Kitchen Coalition.

 We’re always scouting innovative ways to make a difference and model how businesses can successfully integrate environmentally conscious practices into the workplace.